-The joystick switches let you:
+The right advanced control joystick switches let you:

-- Engage Autos.
-Each press of the auto switch will cycle between Auto and Manual. - Increase or decrease the elevation offset.
-Press and hold the mode switch while you press the increment/decrement elevation offset switch.
+- Engage Right Autos (6).
+Each press of the auto switch will cycle between Auto and Manual. - Increment or decrement (4) the elevation offset or the target cross slope on the right side of the blade.
+Roll the Increment/Decrement switch up to increase or down to decrease.